VUEngine/vuengine.github.io/documentation/tutorial/paddles.md

 };
 ```

-Since this paddle doesn't react to the user inputs but to the `Disk` instance, its logic will be a little bit different from that of the `PlayerPaddle`.
+Since this paddle doesn't react to the user inputs but to the `Disk`'s position, its logic will be a little bit different from that of the `PlayerPaddle`.

 The [Container](/documentation/api/class-container/) class has an `update` method that is called on all the instances inside a [Stage](/documentation/api/class-stage/) every game cycle.
 So, override it to implement the AI's logic in it: